-Panino bollito from Da Nerbone (Mercato Centrale)
+From Da Nerbone (Mercato Centrale)

 Afar touts this brisket creation as the best sandwich ever, and they aren’t wrong.
 It comes topped with a sauce that’s similar to salsa verde, and it‘s to die for.
-More adventurous eaters can substitute the brisket for tripe (lampredotto, seen in the front sandwich in the picture below), but I’ll stick with the beef.
+More adventurous eaters can substitute the brisket for tripe (lampredotto, seen in the front sandwich in the picture above), but I’ll stick with the beef.

-Schiacciata sandwich from All’antico Vinaio (Via dei Neri)
+From All’antico Vinaio (Via dei Neri)

 Schiacciata is a traditional Tuscan flatbread that’s made with flour, water, yeast, salt, and olive oil.
 We waited in a long line that stretched down the street for our chance to get our hands on some sandwiches made with this bread—and it was so worth it.
 I got the Schiacciata del boss, which had prosciutto, pecorino cheese, and truffle cream.

-Fried brie cheese with truffles from Trattoria Il Francescano (Largo Piero Bargellini)
+From Trattoria Il Francescano (Largo Piero Bargellini)

-Sitting directly under the famous Duomo in Florence, we enjoyed prosecco and fried brie cheese with shaved truffles and truffle oil.
+Sitting directly under the famous Duomo in Florence, we enjoyed Prosecco and fried brie cheese with shaved truffles and truffle oil.
 It was the perfect way to take an afternoon walking break.

-Arancini from Mercato Centrale
+From Mercato Centrale

 This isn’t your normal arancini ball.
 It’s the size of a softball and packed with the most delicious cheese, ground beef, and peas.
 If you’re looking for a super quick and cheap snack, this is definitely the way to go.

-Honestly, this dish was the best meal I had while we were in Florence (the photo doesn’t do it justice at all)!
+Honestly, this dish was the best meal I had while we were in Florence (the photo doesn’t do it justice at all!).
 This restaurant had the most unique spin on classic Italian food, and it made the experience of eating there truly unforgettable.